vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/tea_essay.md

 **Background**:
-*The Berkeley Teaching Effectiveness Award (TEA) recognizes around 15 graduate student instructors who have identified and fixed a particular problem in their classes.
+*The Berkeley Teaching Effectiveness Award (TEA) recognizes around 15 graduate student instructors each year who have identified and fixed a particular problem in their classes.
 Winners are selected on the basis of an essay they submit.
-This essay won the 2023-2024 award.
+This essay won the [2023-2024 award](https://gsi.berkeley.edu/programs-services/award-programs/teaching-effectiveness/tea-recipients/tea-year/tea-2020-2025/), and a
-Also check out
-my [student reviews for CS267 in 2022]({static}/pdf/teaching_reviews/reviews_berkeley.pdf)!*
+[copy of this essay](https://gsi.berkeley.edu/cookie-cutters-scaling-a-parallel-computing-class-while-retaining-its-humanity/) was posted to the GSI resource center website.
+Also check out my [student reviews for CS267 in 2022]({static}/pdf/teaching_reviews/reviews_berkeley.pdf)!*